JonasAckermann/bass-invader-indigo/README.md

 Is that even music coming from your room?
 Don't let grandma cut you off.

-A port of the first game I ever made to Scala using the [Indigo Game Engine](https://github.com/PurpleKingdomGames/indigo).
+A port of the first game I ever made to ScalaJS using the [Indigo Game Engine](https://github.com/PurpleKingdomGames/indigo).

 ## Controls